H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/Initial Access/Payload Generator.md

  - 11) Veil: Custom shellcode suitable for use with the Veil Evasion Framework.

  - 12) VBA: Shellcode formatted as a byte array.

+### 3) x64

+ - Check the box to generate an x64 stager for the selected listener.

+### Press Generate to create a Payload for the selected output type.